kedjek/Investmulator/README.md

-4. What is the MVP scope? (core features you must get working) --IN PROGRESS-- create and save user log in with user retrive S&P 500 data user feature to buy and sell stocks
+4. What is the MVP scope? (core features you must get working) --IN PROGRESS-- retrive S&P 500 data display S&P 500 data, user buying power user feature to buy and sell stocks

 -----DONE----
 Display website,
+create and save user
+log in with user